-Landscape is a section or portion of scenery as seen from a single viewpoint, where the scenery is the subject of a landscape image.
-Landscape, nature and wildlife photography done as an occupation, art, or simply as a hobby, it tends to create indeed a large hole in a person`s pocket!
-Large amounts of money are spent on equipment, film processing, and travel.
-The term "Urban Landscape" describes photographs of the city taken in the manner of a landscape, using buildings and other man-made features as graphical elements of composition that are treated in the same way the photographer would treat mountains and trees.
+The term "Urban Landscape" describes photographs of the city taken in the manner of a landscape, using buildings and other man-made features as graphical elements of composition which are treated in the same way the photographer would treat mountains and trees.
 Typically, people and animals are not shown in a landscape, unless they are relatively small in the image and have been included in the composition to show scale.

-But for those impatient photographers, Digital cameras are the answer for this problem!
-Nowadays, one can take long nighttime exposures and immediately explore and take note of the variables, such as colour shifts, and of course the proper exposure needed.
-Apart from the way the photos are shot, it is also very important to concentrate on the way, a shot a taken.
+Nowadays, one can take long night-time exposures and immediately explore and take note of the variables, such as colour shifts and of course the proper exposure needed.
+Apart from the way the photos are shot, it is also very important to concentrate on the way, a shot is taken.
 There are hence, three styles of landscape photography that are recognized and these are as follows:

-This style is also known as the straight or straight descriptive style.
-It results in pictures that show scenery at its most natural and realistic state, with no visual manipulation or artifice.
+• Representational Style: This style is also known as the straight or straight descriptive style.
+It results in pictures which show scenery at its most natural and realistic state, with no visual manipulation or artifice.
 It is a straightforward style.
-Although the photographer adds no props or other components to a scene and does not try to "bend" reality, great attention is paid to composition and detail, hence the famous images seen are taken keeping the element of light, timing and the weather in mind.
+Although the photographer adds no props or other components to a scene and does not try to "bend" reality, great attention is paid to composition and detail; hence the famous images seen are taken keeping the element of light, timing and the weather in mind.

-Also known as the graphic style, as the photographer treats the components of scenery as graphic elements, arranged for their compositional values.
+• Abstract Style: Also known as the graphic style, as the photographer treats the components of scenery as graphic elements, arranged for their compositional values.
 Natural elements may be rendered as unrecognizable and the shape and form take priority in this style.
-Elements may be juxtapositioned for comparison or contrast, isolated by extreme close-up, reduced to silhouettes by severe underexposure.
+Elements may be juxtaposition for comparison or contrast, isolated by extreme close-up, reduced to silhouettes by severe underexposure.
 Design is more important than recognizable representation.